 - Review conferences.

-Note: All types of child protection conferences should include not only the child subject of the specific concerns but must also include consideration of the needs of all other children in the household.
+Note: All types of child protection conferences should include not only the child subject of the specific concerns but must also include all other children in that household or family.

 An Initial Child Protection Conference must be convened following a s47 Enquiry to safeguard and promote the welfare of a child who is suspected of, or likely to be, suffering Significant Harm.

 A child who is subject of Care Proceedings without any order, pending the outcome of the final family court proceedings hearing or is subject to a Public Law Outline (PLO), should also be considered at an initial conference and will normally be subject to a Child Protection Plan.